MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/add-facilities-equipment-cs-app.md

 # Add facilities and equipment for service scheduling (Customer Service app)

 Facilities and equipment are resources you’d use to perform services for your customers.
 Facilities can be physical spaces like service bays or conference rooms and equipment could be tools or other assets.
-Add these resources to [!INCLUDE[pn_dynamics-crm](../includes/pn-dynamics-crm.md)] to ensure optimal services to your customers.
+Add these resources to Dynamics 365 Customer Service to ensure optimal services to your customers.

 > [!IMPORTANT]
-> With the Customer Engagement apps version 9.1 release, the new Service Scheduling is now available in the Customer Service Hub sitemap.
+> With the latest version of Dynamics 365 Customer Service app release, the new Service Scheduling is now available in the Customer Service Hub sitemap.
 We recommend that you create facilities and equipments using the new experience. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Add facilities and equipments to schedule service](add-facilities-equipment-ss-csh.md)

 ## Add a facility or equipment